BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Wrapped all output in a div tag to allow styling of success and error messages
 * Added #anchor to action to keep form on screen after submit when not the first item in a page (may not work in older versions of IE)
 * Add per field validation filter and error output (thanks to http://HomeStretchMktg.com for sponsoring this feature)
+* Added tabs to plugin settings page
+* Moved form list to its own tab (vs the bottom of the settings screen)
+* Added syntax highlighting to defaut CSS example on new Styling tab
+* Tested and working in WordPress 3.8

 = 2.1.1 =
 * Fixes a bug that caused the organization id field to be hidden on new installs